samhoogantink/multerize/README.md

 An object specifying the size limits of the following optional properties.

-The following integer values are available:
+The following integer values are supported:

 Key | Description | Default
 --- | --- | ---